Coastal Waters Monitoring Program (CWMP)

 Relationship Building

 CWMP is one of several SON Technical Information gathering bodies and advisory teams.
-Information gathered through the program assists in decision-making by the joint Chiefs and Councils on matters that have the potential to impact SON Rights and Interests.
+Information gathered through the program assists in decision-making by the Joint Chiefs and Councils on matters that have the potential to impact SON Rights and Interests.
 Consultation processes, Impact Assessment and potential Funding Agreements are negotiated through the Environment Office and SON Joint Chiefs and Councils.

 https://www.youtube.com/watch?v=pDOZHs0Ocn8